jaxankey/TA2/README.md

 Helmsman: "Sir, there are absolutely no resources of value on that planet, and we are on a peaceful mission to -" (gun butt strikes forehead)

 Captain: "We don't have time for this.
-SUIT UP!"
+LOCK AND LOAD!"

 # Total A-Holes II